jwommack/code-challenge/README.md

 - Fork this repo
 - Set up your dependencies
-- Display the data given to you from the database in a meaningful way
+- Display the data given to you from the database table in a meaningful way

 ## Prerequisites
 Below are the required libraries for this challenge, you are welcome to use any other external libraries you see fit to accomplish this task.